Hes-Siemelink/instacli/instacli-spec/command-reference/util/Task.md

 <!-- run before code example
 Stock answers:
   What is your name?: Alicia
-  What is your favorite ice cream flavor?: Strawberry -->
+  What is your favorite ice cream flavor?: strawberry -->

 ```yaml